prof-rossetti/georgetown-opim-243-201901/exercises/dev-env-setup.md

 ## Text Editor

-We'll be writing Python scripts using a class of software called the ["text editor"](https://idrh.ku.edu/text-editors-and-word-processors).
+We'll be writing Python scripts using software called a ["text editor"](https://idrh.ku.edu/text-editors-and-word-processors).
 Similar to word processing software like Microsoft Word, text editors allow us to write and save documents of text.
 But unlike word processors, which save extra metadata (e.g. styles and formatting) along with the underling text, text editors allow us to save files comprised of just text.
 This helps the computer more easily interpret them.

 There are many good text editor options out there, including [VS Code](https://code.visualstudio.com/), [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/), and [Notepad++](https://notepad-plus-plus.org/), and it seems each developer has their own preference.